 la Torretta, the symbol of Savona

 But there is actually another important tower, not far from the Torretta, and it’s the Torre del Brandale.
-Such tower is part of a bigger complex of buildings, known as the complesso del Brandale.
+This tower is part of a bigger complex of buildings, known as the Complesso del Brandale.
 The tower dates back to the 12th century and was the biggest of the 50 towers on the city walls.
 It holds a big bell called the Campanassa, whose tolls highlight all the most important events in the city.

 the harbor with the Brandale Tower in the distance